-Innovation Team Member Rochelle Nation created this great tutorial using Crystal Clay and Nunn Design Transfer Sheets.
-Rochelle walks you through the steps of making the Crystal Clay and transfer sheet pendant, colorizing the clay to make it look distressed, and then how to create a wire frame.
+Innovation Team Member Rochelle Nation created this great tutorial using Epoxy Clay and Nunn Design Transfer Sheets.
+Rochelle walks you through the steps of making the Epoxy Clay and transfer sheet pendant, colorizing the clay to make it look distressed, and then how to create a wire frame.

 Gilder’s Paste (optional)

 20g Copper Wire

 Round Nose Pliers

 Follow the manufacturer’s instructions for the handling and mixing Epoxy Clay.
 For mixing the Epoxy Clay, it is best to wear your gloves.
 Pinch off two equal sized balls, approximately the size of a small pea, of Part A and Part B. Blend together fully until the clay is no longer marbled and is uniform in color.
 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make it easier to work with the clay.

 Roll the thoroughly mixed Epoxy Clay-Epoxy Clay between your palms until it forms a smooth round ball.
 I like it to be smooth because it prevents from having creases once the impression is made.
 Roll the clay flat onto a Teflon mat making it “8 cards thick.”